darrenjrobinson/powershell_module_identitynow/README.md

 Set-IdentityNowOrg                          Sets the default Organisation name for an IdentityNow Tenant.
 Set-IdentityNowTimeZone                     Set IdentityNow Time Zone.
 Start-IdentityNowCertCampaign               Start an IdentityNow Certification Campaign that is currently 'Staged'.
-Start-IdentityNowProfileUserRefresh         Triggers a user refresh for an IdentityNow Identity Profile(s).
 Test-IdentityNowCredentials                 Tests IdentityNow Live credentials.
 Test-IdentityNowSourceConnection            Tests connection on an IdentityNow Source.
 Update-IdentityNowAccessProfile             Update an IdentityNow Access Profile(s).
 Update-IdentityNowApplication               Update an IdentityNow Application.
 Update-IdentityNowEmailTemplate             Update an IdentityNow Email Template.
 Update-IdentityNowGovernanceGroup           Add or Remove member(s) from an IdentityNow Governance Group.
-Update-IdentityNowIdentityAttribute         Update an IdentityNow Identity Attribute to be listed in Identity Profiles.
 Update-IdentityNowOrgConfig                 Update IdentityNow Org Global Reminders and Escalation Policies Configuration.
 Update-IdentityNowProfileOrder              Update IdentityNow Profile Order.
 Update-IdentityNowRole                      Update an IdentityNow Role.